moby/moby/libnetwork/README.md

  // Create a new controller instance controller := libnetwork.New()

  // This option is only needed for in-tree drivers.
 Plugins(in future) will get
  // their options through plugin infrastructure. option := options.Generic{}
- driver, err := controller.NewNetworkDriver("simplebridge", option)
+ driver, err := controller.NewNetworkDriver("bridge", option)
  if err != nil {
     return
  }